 Persons seeking to resolve problems or complaints should first contact their instructor.
-Unresolved complaints should be made to the education director.
-Students who feel that the complaint has not been adequately addressed should contact the school president.
+Unresolved complaints should be made to the Director of Education.
+Students who feel that the complaint has not been adequately addressed should contact the College President.
 Written responses will be given to the student within seven working days.
 If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255.

-This school is licensed under Chapter 28c.10 RCW.
+This College is licensed under Chapter 28c.10 RCW.
 Inquiries or complaints regarding this or any other private vocational school may be made to:

+State of Washington Workforce Training and Education Coordinating Board

+128 10th Ave., P.O.
+Box 43105

+Olympia, WA 98504-3105

+360-753-5662

-Washington State Workforce Training and Education Coordinating Board Building 17, Airdustrial Park Olympia, WA 98504-3105 (206) 753-5673 Schools accredited by the Accrediting Commission of Career Schools and Colleges of Technology must have a procedure and operational plan for handling student complaints.
-If a student feels that the school has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
-All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the school for a response.
+Schools accredited by the Accrediting Commission of Career Schools and Colleges of Technology must have a procedure and operational plan for handling student complaints.
+If a student feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
+All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the College for a response.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
-A copy of the Commission's Complaint Form is available at the school and may be obtained by contacting the school president.
+A copy of the Commission's Complaint Form is available at the College and may be obtained by contacting the College President.
 Please direct all inquiries to: